ArtieJames99/TrueEditor/assets/ffmpeg/readme.md

 go to https://www.gyan.dev/ffmpeg/builds/ to download ffmpeg-release-essentials.zip.
-Place the EXE package in this folder.
+Place the contents of the bin package in this folder.

+This will give you
+ffmpeg.exe
+ffplay.exe
+ffprobe.exe